Garran Surge Centre: Staff and facility

 When announced, it was intended that the facility would be staffed by 200 medical professionals, and add 44 beds and six resuscitation bays to treat COVID-19 patients.
 It was a key part of the ACT Government's pandemic response strategy to triple intensive care capacity from 50 to 170 beds across Canberra ahead of an expected surge in cases during the winter months.
 When announcing the facility, Health Minister Rachel Stephen-Smith said that due to the urgent need, Aspen Medical had been approached by the Government directly, as a tender process would have led to unacceptable delays.

 The facility was constructed from modular steel frames, designed to be disassembled and transported in shipping containers if required.
 In addition to connecting temporary infrastructure like power, water, sewerage and covered walkways connecting it to the Canberra Hospital, the building required a specially designed ventilation and temperature control system.
 Each bed was contained within a mechanically controlled isolation area and to reduce the risk of indoor transmission, the air in these areas was ventilated 12 to 15 times per hour.
 Despite these measures, a review of the hospital's readiness to act as an emergency ward in 2021 found there were significant issues with the building's layout, ventilation and fire safety that in some cases did not meet national health standards.
-Upgrades to address these issues were not undertaken as the facility's intended use changed soon after it's construction.
+Upgrades to address these issues were not undertaken as the facility's intended use changed soon after its construction.